 - Position the victim on his/her back, then check for breathing and administer CPR if needed.

 Using electrical devices, such as appliances, equipment and tools outdoors also poses safety risks.
 Check out these outdoor electrical safety tips.
-For professional water damage restoration or mold removal service, contact your local PuroClean office.
+For professional water damage repair or mold removal service, contact your local PuroClean office.